spellshift/realm/docs/_docs/dev-guide/introduction.md

 A Beacon is a running instance of an Agent.
 A Host may have multiple active Beacons that use the same underlying Agent.

 ### Task
 A Task represents a set of instructions for an Agent to perform.
 For example, listing files could be a Task.
-When listing files across various Hosts, one Task per Beacon will be created for tracking the individual execution output.
+When listing files across various Beacons, one Task per Beacon will be created for tracking the individual execution output.

 ### Eldritch
 Eldritch is our Pythonic Domain Specific Language (DSL), which can be used to progammatically define red team operations.
 Many of the language's built-in features do not rely on system binaries.
 For more information, please see the [Eldritch section](/user-guide/eldritch) of the documentation.